-Primary Payer Chart A William Male and the second of the second Then the primary payer is A. When either you - or your covered spouse - are age 65 or over and Original Medicare This Plan Are an active employee with the Federal government (including when you or a family member are eligible for Medicare solely because of a disability), ✓ 2) Are an annuitant, ✓ Are a reemployed annuitant with the Federal government when a) The position is excluded from FEHB, or b) The position is not excluded from FEHB ✓ · (Ask your employing office which of these applies to you). ✓ 4) Are a Federal judge who retired under title 28, U.S.C., or a Tax Court judge who retired under Section 7447 of title 26, U.S.C. (or if your covered spouse is this type of judge), / 5) Are enrolled in Part B only, regardless of your employment status, (for Part B services) (for other services) 6) Are a former Federal employee receiving Workers' Compensation and the Office of Workers' Compensation Programs has determined that you are unable to return to duty, (except for claims related to Workers' Compensation.)
-B. When you - or a covered family member - have Medicare based on end stage renal disease (ESRD) and Are within the first 30 months of eligibility to receive Part A benefits solely because of ESRD √ 2) Have completed the 30-month ESRD coordination period and are still eligible for Medicare due to ESRD, ✓ 3) Become eligible for Medicare due to ESRD after Medicare became primary for you under another provision, ✓ C. When you or a covered family member have FEHB and Are eligible for Medicare based on disability, and a) Are an annuitant, or ✓ b) Are an active employee ✓ c) Are a former spouse of an annuitant ✓ d) Are a former spouse of an active employee ✓
+Primary Payer Chart A. When you - or your covered spouse - are age 65 or over and have Medicare and you The primary payer for the individual with Medicare is Medicare This Plan Are an active employee with the Federal government and You have FEHB coverage on your own or through your spouse who is also an active employee 1 You have FEHB coverage through your spouse who is an annuitant ✓ 2) Are an annuitant and • You have FEHB coverage on your own or through your spouse who is also an annuitant / You have FEHB coverage through your spouse who is an active employee ✓ 3) Are a reemployed annuitant with the Federal government and your position is excluded from the FEHB (your employing office will know if this is the case) / 4) Are a reemployed annuitant with the Federal government and your position is not excluded from the FEHB (your employing office will know if this is the case) and You have FEHB coverage on your own or through your spouse who is also an active employee You have FEHB coverage through your spouse who is an annuitant ✓ ······································ 5) Are a Federal judge who retired under title 28, U.S.C., or a Tax Court judge who retired under Section 7447 of title 26, U.S.C. (or if your covered spouse is this type of judge) / 6) Are enrolled in Part B only, regardless of your employment status ✓ for Part B services ✓ for other services 7) Are a former Federal employee receiving Workers' Compensation and the Office of Workers' Compensation Programs has determined that you are unable to return to duty) / B. When you or a covered family member Have Medicare solely based on end stage renal disease (ESRD) and It is within the first 30 months of eligibility for or entitlement to Medicare due to ESRD (30-month coordination period) ✓ • It is beyond the 30-month coordination period and you or a family member are still entitled to Medicare due to ESRD 1 Become eligible for Medicare due to ESRD while already a Medicare beneficiary and This Plan was the primary payer before eligibility due to ESRD ✓ for 30-month coordination period Medicare was the primary payer before eligibility due to ESRD ✓ C. When either you or your spouse are eligible for Medicare solely due to disability and you Are an active employee with the Federal government and You have FEHB coverage on your own or through your spouse who is also an active employee ✓ You have FEHB coverage through your spouse who is an annuitant ✓ Are an annuitant and You have FEHB coverage on your own or through your spouse who is also an annuitant √ You have FEHB coverage through your spouse who is an active employee ✓ D. Are covered under the FEHB Spouse Equity provision as a former spouse 1